Green Line A branch: Route 57

 Since free transfers had been previously eliminated by the M.T.A. in October 1961, Watertown riders had to pay a double fare to continue downtown after the bustitution.
 This continued until January 1, 2007, when a new fare structure added free transfers when using a CharlieCard.

 Additional short turn trips between Oak Square and Kenmore at rush hour were cut in June 1971, and restored for mornings only in 1987.
 Morning-only Brighton Center–Kenmore trips were operated from September 1999 to June 2013.
 On September 1, 2008, due to overcrowding on the inner part of the route, the MBTA began operating the 57A Oak Square–Kenmore station short turn of the 57 during weekday rush hours.
-Approximately every other trip operates as a 57A during rush hours; during off-peak hours and weekends all buses run the full-length route.
+Approximately every other trip operated as a 57A during rush hours; during off-peak hours and weekends all buses ran the full-length route.
+Oak Square short turn service was discontinued in December 2020 except for a small number of school-day trips; frequency on the full route was increased.